 Creation of Sheet for Universal Select and Edit Operations of any Table

 Let's create new workbook and then connect to enSimpleBudget and select dbo.uspBudget_select procedure.

-As a result sheet will contain procedure result, plan payments, and user can select any database object using the Query List.
+As a result, the sheet will contain procedure result, plan payments, and the user can select any database object using the Query List.

 Pay attention that the Query List not contains xls.uspBudget_insert, xls.uspBudget_update and xls.uspBudget_delete procedures.

-You can see that _select procedure results are editable as the "Save to DB" button is enable.
+You can see that _select procedure results are editable as the "Save to DB" button is enabled.